opensearch-project/documentation-website/_benchmark/quickstart.md

 ## Set up an OpenSearch cluster

-If you don't already have an acitive OpenSearch cluster, you can launch a new cluster to being using OpenSearch Benchmark.
+If you don't already have an active OpenSearch cluster, you can launch a new cluster to being using OpenSearch Benchmark.

 - Using **Docker Compose**.
 For instructions on how to use Docker Compose, see [OpenSearch Quickstart]({{site.url}}{{site.baseurl}}/quickstart/).
 - Using **Tar**.
-For instructions on how to install OpenSearch with Tar, see [Installing OpenSearch > Tarball]({{site.url}}{{site.baseurl}}/install-opensearch/tar/#step-1-download-and-unpack-opensearch/).
+For instructions on how to install OpenSearch with Tar, see [Installing OpenSearch > Tarball]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/tar/#step-1-download-and-unpack-opensearch/).

 OpenSearch Benchmark has not been tested with the Window's distribution of OpenSearch.
 {: .note}

-After instllation, you can verify OpenSearch is running by going to `localhost:9200`.
-If you're running your cluster with the security plugin enabled, OpenSearch will expect SSL connections with the username "admin" and password "admin".
+After instillation, you can verify OpenSearch is running by going to `localhost:9200`.
+If you're running your cluster with the Security plugin enabled, OpenSearch will expect SSL connections with the username "admin" and password "admin".
 However, since the localhost address is not a unique public address, no certificate authority will issue an SSL certificate for it, so certificate checking will need to be disabled using the `-k` option.

 Use the following command to verify OpenSearch is running with SSL certificate checks disabled: